Emergent Recurrent Extension Phase Transition in a Quasiperiodic Chain: Model

-In the particle-hole picture, one can diagonalize the Hamiltonian Eq.~\eqref{Hamil} by Bogoliubov-de Gennes (BDG) transformation~\cite{AKitaev2001}.
 The dimension of the corresponding BDG Hamiltonian is $2N$.
 During numerical calculation, we set the system size $N=F_{m}$, where $F_{m}$ stands for the $m$-th Fibonacci number, which satisfies $F_{m+1}=F_{m} +F_{m-1}$, and $F_{0}=F_{1}=1$.
 Besides, the irrational number is set as $\alpha=F_{m-1}/F_{m}$.
 Without loss of generality, we take $J=1$ as the unit of energy and select periodic boundary conditions in the process of calculation.
 Since the value of $\theta$ has no qualitative impact on the system, we set $\theta=0$ in the following analysis.